Nelson’s late goal gives Islanders 1-0 win over Capitals

 IRON MEN

 The Islanders have three players with active streaks of least 200 games: Brock Nelson (284), Mathew Barzal (271) and Ryan Pulock (234).
-All three have appeared in every game since Barry Trotz became coach.
+All three have appeared in every game since Trotz became coach.
 Nelson is tied with Matt Moulson for fourth place in franchise history and 11 games from equaling captain Anders Lee, whose streak ended at 295 games on March 11 when he sustained a season-ending knee injury against the Devils.

 TROTZ AGAINST THE CAPITALS